amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

     Default is `"none`".

   * `"schema`" [Array(string)] defines the operator stencil.
 It is a collection of geometric objects.
+It equals to `"{cell}`" for finite volume schemes.
+    It is typically `"{face, cell}`" for mimetic discretizations.

   * `"preconditioner schema`" [Array(string)] defines the preconditioner stencil.
     It is needed only when the default assembling procedure is not desirable.
     If skipped, the `"schema`" is used instead.

   * `"gravity`" [bool] specifies if flow is driven also by the gravity.